TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

  3. Add compatibility checks via `AGPVersions` if necessary.
     * Review `AGPVersionsTest` to bump latest classpath version.
     * Review `AGPVersionsTest` if there's a new constant.
+ 4. Review tests
+     * `nagging.init.gradle.kts` might need bumping in AGP regexes.
- 4. Add new CI matrix based on AGP compatibility guide.
+ 5. Add new CI matrix based on AGP compatibility guide.
     * These might already exist if you're bumping alpha/beta/rc/stable forward.
     * For example if AGP 7.2.1 requires Gradle 7.3.1 and latest stable is Gradle 7.4.2, create the following combinations:
       ```yaml